How to Choose a Business Structure

 General partnership.
 A business owned by more than one individual that isn't formally organized.
 A general partnership files taxes under the partners' names and the partners are liable for any actions taken against the business.

 Informal business structures like sole proprietorships and general partnerships are best for businesses with the following characteristics:

-- They MUST be low risk (low chance of liability or financial loss)
+- They MUST be very low risk (low chance of liability or financial loss)

 - They have a smaller customer base; often friends, family, and neighbors